fulldecent/blog.phor.net/_posts/2022-04-15-My travel intentions.md

 Any [advisory client](https://phor.net/advisory) can send me to events.
 I don't need to think hard about this, we are already a team and I want you to succeed, you respect my time and we are going to change the world.

-If you buy [Su Squares](https://tenthousandsu.com) directly from me in a negotiated deal for attendance at an event then I can see you are serious.
-Plus you can confirm my availability.

 These are the best ways to have me as a part of your event, which can include speeches, workshops, panels, builder events/training, one-on-one reviews and more.

 If this is your first event, great!
 The first event I personally ran was [Chain 76](https://chain76.org) and I've ran keynotes on the first year for many new NFT events that are now successful recurring sensations.
 It's been a blessing to be part of these and I'm so glad you are able to keep building these communities and connecting/informing everyone.